 PCB designers have two choices when implementing large copper areas for power and ground regions: polygons or planes.
-Users often ask which is better for implementing power and ground nets, but both design features produce similar end results.
-Once you’ve decided which type of structure is most useful in your PCB layout, you can place the structure you need for your design using the right set of CAD tools in your PCB layout software.
+Users often ask which is better a polygon or a plane for implementing power and ground nets, but both design features produce similar end results.
+Once you’ve decided which type of structure is most useful in your PCB polygon layout, you can place the structure you need for your design using the right set of CAD tools in your PCB layout software.
 Altium Designer gives you these tools and many more in a single program, allowing you to move from design to manufacturing easily.

 A complete set of PCB design tools with the features you need for plane and polygon management in a single program.

-When you look at a real circuit board, you might notice many complex structures on the surface of the board that are connected back to ground or power.
-These regions are polygons, and they provide a simple way to control the power and ground distribution throughout a complex PCB.
+When you look at a real circuit board, you might notice many complex structures on the surface of the board that is connected back to the ground or power.
+These regions are polygons, and they provide a simple way to control the power and ground distribution throughout a complex PCB polygon.
 The other option for your board is to use a plane on an internal layer, which is basically a complete layer of copper that covers the entire layer.
 Oftentimes, plane layers will have some cutout regions in the board, creating a complicated polygon.

 Plane Layers, Power Integrity, and Signal Integrity

-Your plane layers help ensure signal and power integrity in your board and should be carefully arranged in your PCB stackup.
-Plane layers provide a return path for signals travelling on your PCB, and they provide shielding against external EMI.
+Your plane layers help ensure signal and power integrity in your board and should be carefully arranged in your PCB stack-up.
+Plane layers provide a return path for signals traveling on your PCB, and they provide shielding against external EMI.
 Plane layers also help provide stable power by providing low resistance paths for DC power to your components.
-These facts make planes useful in 4-layer and larger stackups.
-Altium Designer has tools to help you analyze these aspects of signal and power integrity in your PCB directly from post-layout design data.
+These facts make planes useful in 4-layer and larger stack-ups.
+Altium Designer has tools to help you analyze these aspects of signal and power integrity in your PCB layout directly from post-layout design data.

 - If you opt to place a cutout in your ground or power plane, you should not route signals over any gaps in the plane.

-- Placing cutouts or splitting plane layers are possible in your PCB, but make sure you define a consistent reference potential for your signals.
+- Placing cutouts or splitting plane layers is possible in your PCB, but make sure you define a consistent reference potential for your signals.

-- Your power plane can be used as a reference layer for your signals, but be mindful of the ultimate return path back to the supply return.
+- Your power plane can be used as a reference layer for your signals, but be mindful of the ultimate return path back to the supplied return.

 A plane split into multiple polygon regions, courtesy of FEDEVEL Academy